DEEPER INTO THE WORLD OF RURAL TOURISM: BISHNOI VILLAGE

 Spot many different desert species including Antelopes, Gazelle, Dumessille Crane, Rabbits, Blue Bulls, Migratory Birds, and Peacocks.

 Rekindle with your inner wildling and enjoy this unique co-existence of man and nature.

-Learn the art of block painting that can turn a normal cloth into a colourful art piece.
-Watch these people make bed sheets, clothing items with intricately carved blocks, and try your hands with it too.
+Learn the art of block painting that can turn a normal cloth into a colorful art piece.
+Watch these people make bed sheets, and clothing items with intricately carved blocks, and try your hands with it too.

 Who doesn’t love pottery?
 It is such a calm and soothing art form that brings nothing but glee to one’s heart.

 On a side note, it is sad that this Bishnoi Village art or for that matter Indian art is becoming extinct.
 But not for you as you can enjoy the entire process of ceramic making here in Bishnoi Village.

 If you want, you can by tipping them at the very end or buy amazing gifts from them to take back home.

 Weaving is no child’s play and you’ll understand this once you enter the weaver‘s village on your Bishnoi Village Safari.